saman488/NumberGuessingGame/README.md

 # NumberGuessingGame

-This is a simple guessing game just chose a number between 1- 100.
+This is a simple guessing game just choose a number between 1 and 100.